 Our writing tutors are committed to the teaching and learning of writing.
 Tutoring services do not include editing your paper.
 Instead, we are here to teach you skills you can use both now and throughout your lifetime.
 Reach out today and let us help you generate ideas, deliver your message effectively and guide you through proper sentence structure.

-Online Writing Lab (OWL): Available to undergraduate and graduate students.
-Get a personalized review of any paper.
-Available Aug.
-31 to Dec.
-1, log in to your Brightspace by D2L account and view your list of ongoing courses for more information.
+Online Writing Lab (OWL) for undergraduate and graduate students: Get a personalized review of any paper.
+Available Jan.
+18 to April 27, log in to your Brightspace by D2L account and view your list of ongoing courses for more information.